shaikhq/agentic-rag-db2/README.md

 # Agentic RAG with IBM Db2

 This repository demonstrates how to build an **agentic Retrieval-Augmented Generation (RAG)** workflow using IBM Db2 and the `langchain-db2` connector.
-The project begins with a prototype in a Jupyter notebook and evolves into a modular, production-aligned implementation with both microservices and unified deployment options.
+The project begins with a prototype in a Jupyter notebook and evolves into a production-ready implementation with a unified API service.

 ## Project Structure